kamidev/survey_api/README.md

 # SurveyAPI

-This is the Elixir/Phoenix API for the Sharing Cites Survey web application.
+This is a simple Elixir/Phoenix API for the Sharing Cites Survey web application.
 See: https://github.com/kamidev/survey_frontend.

-The starting point for this project was Phoenix 1.3 API generators.
+Phoenix 1.3 API generators were used to create this API.
 [This blog post](https://becoming-functional.com/building-a-rest-api-with-phoenix-1-3-part-1-9f8754aeaa87) gives a step-by-step description of how to use them.

-In the official Phoenix documentation there is an [interesting discusssion](https://hexdocs.pm/phoenix/contexts.html) about why and when you should use generators.
+The official Phoenix documentation has more to say about [why and when you should use generators](https://hexdocs.pm/phoenix/contexts.html).

 ## Prerequisites